soloopooo/dplayeronline/README.md

-# dplayeronline
+# muiplayeronline
-based on dplayer.
+based on muiplayer.